tlevine/rhizi/README.md

 </code>

 ## Generic
+Install ant, pip, and gem.
+It'll be something like this.

+    apt-get install ant python-pip gem
+    brew install ant python2-pip gem

+Use gem to install SASS.

+    gem install sass

-use pip to install all requirements
+Use pip to install all other requirements

  $ pip install -r requirements.txt